Tuesday, November 27, 2018

 D. 30 Sep 1707 in Montreal, New France

-Anne-Antoinette De Liercourt lost her first husband in one of the many skirmishes with the Iroquois on the Montreal frontier.
-She was from Beuavais, France, born there in about 1632 to Phillipe De Liercourt and Jeanne Patin (or Palin).
-Nothing is known of Anne-Antoinette’s early years, or how she came to New France.
+Antoinette was from Beuavais, France, born there in about 1632 to Phillipe De Liercourt and Jeanne Patin (or Palin).
+Nothing is known of Antoinette’s early years, or how she came to New France.

-The first appearance of Anne-Anntoinette in records was as a 17-year-old bride in a Trois-Rivières marriage contract dated February 2, 1651.
+The first appearance of Antoinette in records was as a 17-year-old bride in a Trois-Rivières marriage contract dated February 2, 1651.
 Her new husband was Blaise Juillet dit Avignon, a 40-year-old “peat worker” who had arrived from France in 1644.
 The couple settled in Montreal soon after, which at the time was a small, remote settlement of about 50 people.
 They had a daughter born there in December, and by the end of 1658, they had three more children.

 During the earliest years of Montreal, Iroquois aggression was a constant threat, and in 1660, there was word that the tribe planned to invade the colony.
 The Montreal garrison commander, Adam Dollard des Ormeaux, organized a force to try to surprise the Iroquois before they could attack.
-The group consisted of 44 Huron warriors and about 20 French men, one of whom was Anne-Antoinette’s husband Blaise.
+The group consisted of 44 Huron warriors and about 20 French men, one of whom was Antoinette’s husband Blaise.
 While the other men were single, only Blaise had a wife and children; one historian described his involvement as deserting his family to go on a “foolish escapade.”
 On April 19th, as the group set out in canoes, they came upon a small band of Iroquois and engaged them in a fight.
 The canoe Blaise shared with another man capsized and both drowned in the river.

 Blaise’s body was brought back to Montreal and was buried along with two other casualties.
 After the funeral, Dollard continued on his mission against the Iroquois.
 A battle took place in May at a place called Long Sault; the French were outnumbered by more than ten to one, and all of the Montreal men were killed, including Dollard.
 But the Iroquois lost many men, too, and scrapped any plans to invade Montreal.
 Dollard would be honored for generations to come as a great hero of French Canada.

-During the next few years, Anne-Antoinette testified at several trials in Montreal.
+During the next few years, Antoinette testified at several trials in Montreal.
 In July 1673, she was questioned in a case between two men regarding some stolen beaver pelts.
 Later that year, she was on the witness stand in a sensational trial between two women where one accused the other of having been a criminal back in France; a doctor was ordered to examine the accused for signs that she had been whipped or branded for a previous offense.
 A third trial in 1681 was a case of two or more men involved in a brawl.
 It’s curious that a woman raising nine children was a witness in all of these trials, and gives an impression that her testimony had to do with the daily interaction between the wives of the community.

 Children (by Blaise Juillet):